 - Take advantage of tax incentives: Tax incentives save money that can be used for working capital funds.

 - Cut unnecessary expenses: Audit your monthly expenses and break it down into components.
-Is everything you’re paying for necessary?
+Is everything you're paying for necessary?
+Do you have signs of scope creep for a few projects?
 Trim the fat and focus on expenses that maintain company functionality.

 - Avoid stockpiling: Manage your inventory so that every item is sold and products arrive exactly when you need them.
 When inventory is quickly converted to cash, less capital is tied up in unused assets.